-Musical Performances (Programs and Concerts): Each December, the primary and intermediate students perform a Christmas Program for the school community.
-The St. Mary School Band and Choir will typically take part in this performance, as well.
+Musical Performances (Programs and Concerts): Each December, the primary and intermediate students perform a Christmas Program for the school community, and the St. Mary School Band and Choir students have a performance as well.
 St. Mary School also offers a concert in the spring featuring our Band and Choir members.